SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-31-fda-bivalent-omicron-eua.md

   efficient in unexpected ways. :-)  And we'll just step carefully around the land mines and avoid the public comment period, ok?
-- For those concerned about the lack of human trials: (a) this is how we do flu vaccine updates every year, and (b) Moderna is doing a _post hoc_ clincal trial anyway.
+- For those concerned about the lack of human trials: (a) this is how we do flu vaccine updates every year, and (b) Moderna is doing a _post hoc_ clinical trial anyway.
   They've already done additional trials for Beta, Gamma, and Omicron/BA.1.
 The trial for this vaccine concluded enrollment yesterday: $N = 512$ subjects, probably going for 50-200 days, which means we'll see the results late this year or sometime next year.